zodb/relstorage/docs/install.rst

 ability to compile `Cython extensions
 <https://cython.readthedocs.io/>`_.

 RelStorage requires ZODB 5.
+The latest RelStorage version to support Python 2.7 is Relstorage 3.
 To use ZODB and ZEO 4 (which supports Python 2.7.8 and earlier), install RelStorage 2.1.
 If you need to use even older versions of ZODB/ZEO, install RelStorage 1.6.
 Likewise, if you need Python 2.6 support, install RelStorage 1.6 (note